Information for EU citizens and their families applying to the EU Settlement Scheme.

 Check if you can use the app on your phone

-- Android 6.0 or above – you can find this in your settings
+- Android 6.0 and above – you can find this in your settings

 - at least 135MB of storage space to install the app

 The app will need access to your phone’s camera.
-If the app does not prompt you requesting access, please enable access in your settings.
+If the app does not request access, please enable access in your settings.

 How to use the app